 To make things worse, when your ordering window rolls around the following week, you realize that you need to go back to that supplier and place an order for item D – starting the process over again!

-EazyStock is an automated inventory optimization tool that ensures you carry the right stock, in the right quantities, in the right locations, at the right time.
-EazyStock constantly analyzes all your SKUs based on their demand and supply characteristics, including their demand pattern and volatility, pick frequency, cost to sell and supplier lead times.
+EazyStock‘s an automated inventory optimization tool that ensures you carry the right stock, in the right quantities, in the right locations, at the right time.
+EazyStock constantly analyzes all your SKUs based on their demand and supply characteristics, including their place in the product lifecycle, volatility, pick frequency, cost to sell and supplier lead times.
 The system then calculates which items to stock and produces daily replenishment recommendations.

-EazyStock’s order fill-up functionality helps inventory teams cost-effectively meet their suppliers’ contractual minimum order quantities, values or weights.
-The exclusive functionality is designed to only order stock with a future forecasted demand to keep excess stock under control.
+EazyStock’s order fill-up functionality helps inventory teams meet their suppliers’ contractual minimum order quantities, values or weights cost-effectively.
+The exclusive functionality is designed to order only stock items with future forecasted demand to keep excess stock under control.

 The functionality kicks in when you’re placing a supplier order and find that you’re short of your minimum order quantity, value or weight.
 Once you confirm your initial order lines, you can go to that supplier’s profile in EazyStock and click “order fill-up”.

 From there, you’ll get a complete list of the SKUs from that supplier, along with the upcoming recommended orders.
-You can fill out the supplier’s order value, volume, or weight, and EazyStock will identify items with upcoming demand that you should order to meet the required amount.
+You can enter the supplier’s order value, volume, or weight, and EazyStock will identify items with upcoming demand that you should order to meet the required amount.

-If you’re happy with the recommended orders, click “create order lines” and either send the request to your ERP to produce a purchase order or straight to your supplier.
-This allows you to remove the need for manual random selection or guesswork and only order necessary stock instead of items that could tie up capital as excess or obsolete stock.
+Once you’re happy with the recommended orders, click “create order lines” and either send the request to your ERP to generate a purchase order or straight to your supplier.
+This removes the need for manual random selection or guesswork and to order only necessary stock rather than items that could tie up capital as excess or obsolete stock.

-Using our previous example, EazyStock would have identified the future demand for item D and pulled the order forward instead of filling the order with items A, B, and C.
+Using our previous example, EazyStock would have identified the future demand for item D and pulled the order forward instead of filling it with items A, B, and C.

-EazyStock users save a lot of money by ordering items they will need (either now or soon) and not tying up capital in excess stock.
-Plus, filling up an order with items with upcoming demand minimizes the number of orders needed with suppliers – saving even more money.
+EazyStock users save tons of money by ordering items they‘ll need (immediately or soon without) tying up capital in excess stock.
+Plus, filling up an order with items with upcoming demand minimizes the number of orders needed with suppliers – saving more money.

-Inventory planners or purchasers will also be more efficient and save time that would otherwise be wasted by combing through SKUs and determining how to reach an MOQ or cube out a container.
+Inventory planners or purchasers will also be more efficient and save time that would be wasted combing through SKUs to determine how to reach an MOQ or cube out a container.

 So, with fewer orders, increased inventory accuracy, less excess stock, more working capital and improved efficiency, it’s easy to understand why the order fill-up functionality is a firm favorite with many EazyStock users.